ros-hybrid-behaviour-planner/so_data/README.md

 The package so_data provides components which are required to implement self-organization.
 It provides functionality to send data to the `so_data` topic as well as to aggregate, store and use it for calculations.
 Therewith, it provides the basic mechanisms and the gradient patterns specified by in "Description and composition of bio-inspired design patterns: a complete overview" by Fernandez-Marquez et al. (2013).
+Furthermore, it includes the implementation of the decision and movement patterns.
 Unit tests were done for the core components to ensure correctness of mathematical computations.
 All methods work for up to three dimensions; the code can be adapted for use in more dimensions with minor enhancements.
 The package can be used in combination with the RHBP, but as well on its own.